MikeForde/medical-patients-main/README.md

 - This tool was developed to support NATO medical interoperability exercises
 - Special thanks to the medical subject matter experts who provided guidance on realistic patient flow and treatment scenarios

-## Acknowledgments for this variant
+## NEW Acknowledgments for this variant
 - Huge thanks to Markus Sandelin for all his hard work - meaning this devcontainer variant is 99% his work, and 1% mine.
 - This specific variation on the original tool was developed for easier deployment to a rather exacting version of OpenShift! :-)